R. Lee Ermey: Commercials

 Ermey was an official spokesman for Black Book (National Auto Research), Glock firearms, TRU-SPEC apparel, Tupperware, Victory Motorcycles, Hoover, SOG Specialty Knives, WD-40, Young Marines, and appeared in commercials for Coors Light, Dick's Sporting Goods, GEICO, and pistachio nuts.
 In late 2010, Ermey starred in a GEICO commercial as a drill-instructor-turned-therapist who insults a client, in a parody of some of his iconic characters.
 Ermey provided the introduction for the Professional Bull Riders.
 He can be seen giving a service announcement for Alamo Drafthouse Cinemas, demanding that viewers be quiet during the film.
-He was a board member of the National Rifle Association of America.
+Ermey was a board member of the National Rifle Association of America.

 Personal life

 Ermey married his wife, Nila, in 1975.
 They had four children and remained married until his death in 2018.
-Ermey affectionally referred to his wife as "Mrs. Gunny" frequently in Lock n' Load with R. Lee Ermey.
+Ermey affectionately referred to his wife as "Mrs. Gunny" frequently in Lock n' Load with R. Lee Ermey.